 1. Be Prepared to Learn

-Even in you’ve taken tax or audit accounting courses before your internship, there are going to be plenty of areas you aren’t familiar with.
-There’s a good chance your first few weeks are going to be overwhelming; you’ll not only be learning firm-specific processes, but you’ll be learning about the audit or tax process.
+Even in you’ve taken tax or audit accounting courses for your accounting major before your internship, there are going to be plenty of areas you aren’t familiar with.
+There’s a good chance your first few weeks are going to be overwhelming; you’ll not only be learning firm-specific processes, but you’ll be learning about financial reporting and how to balance a general ledger.

 2. Create a Schedule Before You Start

 You’re going to be balancing your spring semester of college with an accounting internship, which means your free time will be limited.
 Before you start your part-time accounting internship, draw up a schedule and create time blocks for classes, work, studying, and extracurricular activities.
+You could even use an Excel spreadsheet for your schedule, and get familiar with the program for when you’ll need to use it on your accounting intern jobs.
 By having a timeline and schedule laid out beforehand, you’ll feel less frazzled trying to balance all of your demands in as you go through the semester.

 3. Ask Plenty of Questions from a Variety of People